Cilentoo/React-TrabalhoClonagem/README.md

 # Sobre o projeto
 O objetivo do projeto era clonar uma página de login/cadastro e uma página seja de feed, perfil, marketplace entre outros do mesmo site.
 No projeto em questão o site escolhido foi o twitter.
+Foram utilizados styled components em grande parte do projeto para estilização, sistemas de pages e components bem estrurados em suas pastas, especificamente na pagina de login no botão entrar temos um hook que abre um modal simples com inputs e um botão para entrar recomendo deixar por ultimo, e na pagina de perfil foram utilizados os mesmos conceitos, e hooks foram utilizados nos botões de comentário a cada clique aumenta o numero, e no coração de like que muda de vermelho para cinza no clique.

 #About
 The objective of the project was to clone a login/registration page and a feed, profile, marketplace page, among others, from the same website.
 In the project in question, the website chosen was Twitter.
+Styled components were used in a large part of the project for styling, systems of pages and components well structured in their folders, specifically on the login page on the enter button we have a hook that opens a simple modal with inputs and a button to enter I recommend leaving it for last, and on the profile page the same concepts were used, and hooks were used on the comment buttons, the number increases with each click, and on the like heart, it changes from red to gray on click.

 ## Tela de login original(Original Login)
 ![Tela de login original](https://github.com/Cilentoo/React-TrabalhoClonagem/blob/main/src/assets/img/telaLoginTwitter.jpg)